king-11/gossip-glomers/broadcast/README.md

 # Broadcast Server

 The Broadcast Server is a distributed system component that implements a gossip protocol for message dissemination.
 It uses a concurrent map (`sync.Map`) for atomic operations and provides mechanisms to manage goroutines and channels effectively.
+The server employs an optimized heap-like topology structure to minimize message propagation latency.

 ## Key Features